sagrub/climate-memory/README.md

 - **404** page is displayed in case of an invalid URL, view [404 Page](./assets/docs/features/features_404.png)

 ### Differences to Design
+- **Additional Features**
+    - The Header and Footer components were originally not considered in the design.
+    - The Contact Me modal was added to enable contacting the developer.

+- **Not yet implented Features**
-- Topics:
+    - **Topics**
         - The initial plan was to have the cards separated into topics, which the user can select.
 This will be implemented in the next iteration.
         - Possible solution is mainly to modify the data load in order to generate the cards content.
         - The pop up window offering the user to click on different buttons related to the different topics.
         - Each topic is related to a separated json file, containing the data to generate the cards.
         - The buttons have the event listener on click firing the load data function.
 The function received the path to the json file depending on the selected topic.
         - This would require to select all buttons with a specific data attribute and to use the `switch` operator to get the correct data, i.e. load correct data.
+    - **User Chart or Progress**
-- User Chart or Progress: There are two options.
+        - There are two options to implement this feature in the next iteration.
 Either to use the [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or the [Google sheets API](https://developers.google.com/sheets/api/quickstart/js).

 ### Future Enhancements
 - Additional language could be used to target more users.